tendermint/tendermint/docs/spec/reactors/consensus/proposer-selection.md

 ----------|---|---
 VP        | 1 | 3

-Following table shows how the proposer priority is computed.
+Assuming no validator changes, the following table shows the proposer priority computation over a few runs.
 Four runs of the selection procedure are shown, starting with the 5th the same values are computed.
 Each row shows the priority queue and the process place in it.
 The proposer is the closest to the head, the rightmost validator.
 As priorities are updated, the validators move right in the queue.
 The proposer moves left as its priority is reduced after election.

 |Priority   Run  | -2| -1| 0   |  1| 2   | 3 | 4 | 5 | Alg step